 According to Carr’s biography of Bowles, Too Much Johnson “was to have been Welles’s means of breaking free of the confines of the stage altogether, and to this end he introduced film segments juxtaposed with the actors onstage.
 Bowles was grossly disappointed when he learned that the music he had been called home to compose for the entire play would be used now only as an accompaniment to two short cinematographic sequences presented between acts.”

-Things got worse for Bowles when even those brief film segments were removed from the production.
+The situation worsened for Bowles when even those brief film segments were removed from the production.
 Welles had arranged a preview of the play in Stony Creek, Conn., without knowing that the town’s fire regulations prohibited the use of nitrate film in a projector because it was highly flammable.
 Upon learning of the rule, Welles told the cast the play would have to run without the film footage.
 The resulting preview was a disaster, and Welles abandoned the project.

 Bowles wrote in his autobiography that he and Jane “were very poor, having spent what was left of our wedding money, after the Central American honeymoon, in getting settled in our house at Èze” in southern France.
 “The fact that we had then given it all up and returned to America on the strength of a promise which failed to materialize rankled considerably with me.
 I felt that I should have had some compensation for my work and my trouble, something more than the $100 I was given.”